 Principles

-Applications for assistance following an undetected leak are to be submitted via the undetected leak assistance form on Riverina Water’s website or by requesting a copy by contacting Council Administrative Offices in Hammond Avenue, Wagga Wagga.
+Applications for assistance following an undetected leak are to be submitted via the undetected leak assistance form on Riverina Water’s website or by requesting a hard copy from Riverina Water.

-Applicants will only be successful if the undetected leak assistance form is completed in full, all required information is enclosed and the request meets the eligibility criteria.
+Applicants will only be considered if the undetected leak assistance form is completed in full, all required information is enclosed and the request meets the eligibility criteria.

-In exceptional circumstances, Riverina Water may provide support to an ineligible applicant at the discretion of the Director Corporate Services.

 To be eligible for assistance, applications must meet and address all the criteria as outlined on the undetected leak assistance form.

 Riverina Water customers are required to provide evidence from a licensed plumber once the leak has been repaired (copy of tax invoice will suffice).

-Riverina Water will not accept applications for assistance when the high consumption is caused due to a leak that can be discovered within the property.
-For example, leaking tap, toilet cistern, dishwasher or washing machine.
+Riverina Water will not accept applications for assistance when the high consumption is caused due to a leak that can be reasonably be discovered, is a known issue or due to faulty plumbing fixtures.

 Further information on eligibility and ineligibility is as follows: